 Section 18.5 In the event of a lay-off, employees shall be laid off according to seniority, with the least senior employee being laid off first.
-Seniority shall be computed on the basis of uninterrupted length of continuous service with the Employer.
+For the purposes of this article, seniority shall be computed on the basis of uninterrupted length of continuous service with the Employer.
 An employee laid off from a promoted position shall have the right to bump an employee with less seniority in the lower classification.